“The best time to plant a tree was 20 years ago. The second best time is now.”

 One of the biggest stumbling blocks in growth of the modular home industry has been the misunderstanding of exactly what modular construction is or isn’t.
 Much of this has been driven because of modular constructions affordable housing cousin, the mobile home (manufactured home).
 While everyone supports the ability to provide affordable homes, modular construction takes a different path to achieve level affordability that can’t be achieved with traditional onsite construction.

 Manufactured (think mobile) homes achieve affordability by being built to a different building code than either modular homes or site built homes.
 The Federal government created a prescriptive code known as the HUD code for manufactured home construction.
-This means that as long as an engineer certifies a home means a required performance level (i.e. can withstand 90 mph winds) then the home meets that code.
+This means that as long as an engineer certifies a home to a required performance level (i.e. can withstand 90 mph winds) then the home meets that code.
 It doesn’t matter if it achieves it with 2”x2” construction and tape.

 Both site built homes and homes built using modular (off-site) construction must follow the International Residential Building code (or your state’s version of it).
 This code is descriptive.
 It will state how a home built in a specific wind zone must be constructed.
 For instance, it could state that the home’s walls must be built with #2 SYP 2”x6” studs and sheathing must be attached with 8p ring shank nails placed 6” apart on studs and 3” apart on top and bottom plates.